-If you’re new to Minecraft brewing and want to get to grips with the basics – including what on earth you should do with your phantom membranes – we’ve created a simple guide to get you started.
-Our guide includes Minecraft brewing equipment, key ingredients, and some of the most powerful mixtures you can concoct.
+If you’re new to Minecraft brewing and want to get to grips with the basics – including what on earth you should do with your phantom membranes – we’ve created a simple guide on how to make potions in Minecraft.
+Our guide includes how to use a brewing stand, equipment, key ingredients, and some of the most powerful mixtures you can concoct.

-Minecraft brewing can be used to create a vast array of consumable potions that will cause various status effects, such as healing buffs, strength enhancers, and elemental cures.
-All potions created from brewing require a base ingredient, which can then be adapted and enhanced using a secondary ingredient and/or modifier.
+Minecraft brewing can be used to create a vast array of consumable potions that will cause various status effects, such as healing buffs, strength enhancers, and elemental cures for when you take on Minecraft mobs and monsters.
+All Minecraft potions created from brewing require a base ingredient, which can then be adapted and enhanced using a secondary ingredient and/or modifier.

-We’ve broken down exactly what you’ll need in this Minecraft brewing guide below, including some of the most common ingredients and their effects.
-We’ll start by breaking down the key equipment you’ll need to get started on your journey to become a Minecraft brewing pro before moving onto the ingredients you’ll be combining.
-So, without further ado, here’s your Minecraft brewing primer for beginners.
+We’ve broken down exactly what you’ll need in this Minecraft brewing guide below, including some of the most common ingredients and their effects and some of the Minecraft potions you can expect to make.
+We’ll start by breaking down the key equipment you’ll need to get started on your journey to become a brewing pro before moving onto the ingredients you’ll be combining.
+So, without further ado, here’s your brewing primer for beginners.

 Click the links below to the part of this Minecraft brewing guide you need: